-It is hard to believe that someone can totally neglect a valuable investment property like a multi-unit apartment.
+It is hard to believe that someone can totally neglect a valuable investment property like a multi-unit office building or an apartment complex.
 It happens.
 The run down property may have been acquired from a seller who did not understand real estate investments and failed to manage it at all.

-The professional investor can usually spot the low-priced and currently unprofitable income property that can be purchased, then upgraded with some reasonable expense so that it becomes a cash flow property.
+The professional investor can usually spot the lowpriced and currently unprofitable income property that can be purchased, then upgraded with some reasonable expense so that it becomes a cash flow property.
 That property can then be added to the investor's real estate portfolio or quickly sold for a profit.